 My research focuses on language design — specifically, in the intersection of module systems and type systems witnessed by functional programming languages.
 I'm interested in (dependent) type theory, constructive logic, proof engineering, and, generally, principled approaches to practical problems.

-Currently I am designing a module language for Haskell, along with my advisor Derek Dreyer and Simon Peyton Jones and Simon Marlow from Microsoft Research.
+Currently I am designing a module language for Haskell, along with my advisor Derek Dreyer and Simon Peyton Jones (Microsoft Research) and Simon Marlow (Facebook).
 Yes, a real module language, for Haskell.
-Specifically, it's a total redesign of the current package system, and the notion of signature is of key import (as with ML modules).
-It's based on Dreyer and Rossberg's formulation of mixin modules, MixML.
+Specifically, it's a package language that's layered on top of the existing module language to give you separate modular development.
+For more information, check the Backpack web page.

 - Type Checking Modular Multiple Dispatch with Parametric Polymorphism and Multiple Inheritance.
-Eric Allen, Justin Hilburn, Scott Kilpatrick, Victor Luchangco, Sukyoung Ryu, David Chase, and Guy L. Steele Jr. OOPSLA 2011. (pdf, abstract)
+Eric Allen, Justin Hilburn, Scott Kilpatrick, Victor Luchangco, Sukyoung Ryu, David Chase, and Guy L. Steele Jr. OOPSLA 2011. (abstract, pdf)

 - Ad Hoc: Overloading and Language Design.
 Scott Kilpatrick.
-Master's thesis, University of Texas at Austin, 2010. (pdf, abstract)
+Master's thesis, University of Texas at Austin, 2010. (abstract, pdf)